-Our Sponsors are our principal beneficial owners through our Principal Stockholder and other entities and, after giving effect to the Corporate Conversion and the completion of this offering, will own 171,224,140 shares of our Class A common stock, 37,790,781 shares of our Class B-1 common stock, and 37,790,781 shares of our Class B-2 common stock representing collectively approximately 81.3% of the voting power of our company.
-Following this offering, Cameron Breitner, Nishad Chande, and Christopher J. Stadler, as designees of CVC, and Maximilian Biagosch, Jennifer Pereira, and Mary Sullivan, as designees of CPP Investments, will be directors on our board of directors.
+Our Sponsors are our principal beneficial owners through our Principal Stockholder and other entities and, after giving effect to the Corporate Conversion and the completion of this offering, will own shares of our Class A common stock, shares of our Class B-1 common stock, and shares of our Class B-2 common stock representing collectively approximately % of the voting power of our company. and , representatives of , are directors on our board of directors.